dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

-One approach to design quantum-resistant protocols, particularly during the transition period from traditional to post-quantum algorithms, is incorporating PQ/T hybrid signature schemes, which combine both traditional and post-quantum (or more generally next-generation) algorithms in one cryptographic scheme.
+One approach to design quantum-resistant protocols, particularly during the transition period from traditional to post-quantum algorithms, is incorporating hybrid signatures schemes, which combine both traditional and post-quantum (or more generally next-generation) algorithms in one cryptographic scheme.
 Hybridization has been looked at for key encapsulation [HYBRIDKEM], and in an initial sense for digital signatures [HYBRIDSIG].
-Compared to key encapsulation, hybridization of digital signatures, where the verification tag may be expected to attest to both standard and post-quantum components, is subtler to design and implement due to the potential separability of the composite signatures and the risk of downgrade/stripping attacks.
-There are also a range of requirements and properties that may be required from hybrid signatures, not all of which can be achieved at once.
+Compared to key encapsulation, hybridization of digital signatures, where the verification tag may be expected to attest to both standard and post-quantum components, is subtler to design and implement due to the potential separability of the hybrid/dual signatures and the risk of downgrade/stripping attacks.
+There are also a range of requirements and properties that may be required from dual signatures, not all of which can be achieved at once.

 This document focuses on explaining advantages and disadvantages of different